How To Market WITH Millennials (Not TO Them)

 Advertise, but don’t interrupt

 Interrupting is annoying.
-We don’t want your pop up ads appear out of nowhere when we are concentrating on something else.
+We don’t want your pop-up ads to appear out of nowhere when we are concentrating on something else.
 Advertise through content, natively.

 Don’t take yourself too seriously

 Serious people and companies scare us!

 The power of funny is incredible, especially with Millennials.
 We love to laugh.
 It makes us feel closer to each other and closer to your brand.
 And your brand doesn’t have to be an Old Spice or Burger King to make a joke.
 Serious brands can still use humour to illustrate a more serious point.